SpaceMonkey-MH/Unnamed_Project/Notes.md

 ## - __2024/07/24:__
 	There is something weird with the way the input events are handled in the weapon scripts.
 I don't remember how it works, will have to go down on that.

+## - __2024/07/25:__
+	When a character dies, it falls through the ground.
+But, because the character has to be behind the grass, it is also behind the ground (else, it would require a second tile map or something; actually, super easy, barely an inconvenience).
+	I was going for changing the Z-order of the characters at runtime when they die, but it is easier to change that of the tile map, as it can be set for each individual tile, therefore can be low for the tile map, and high for the grass tiles.
+Changed the Z-index of the player, don't know why it was at -1, might cause issues in the future.
+Actually, it is weird that the character falls behind the grass but in front of the ground...
+	Should also work for the labels.
+	Idk.
+I think I should do both, it doesn't cost much.
+	Wait, no, now a part of the player can be seen below the grass during landing animation.
+I'm gonna go with the first solution.
+	Still feels kinda weird, the character jumps in front of the grass, but meh.